 To protect the information of Alaska's migratory children, it is important to keep cyber security in mind.
 Recruiters, records managers, and other MEP staff must ensure that child data is secure by utilizing best practices regarding password and email security.
 MEP staff should be careful when accessing or sharing confidential child data.
-Only those with a business need to know should receive MEP data or access to MIS2000 database (via the Desktop App or the Alaska Migrant Web System) or district MEP data systems.
+Only those with a business need to know should receive MEP data or access to MIS2000 database or district MEP data systems.